HEALTH CONCERNS

 September 5, 2019

-Feeling out of sorts, but not sure why?
-Your hormones might be the answer.
-They’re involved in nearly every bodily function and can disrupt areas of your body you might not even be aware of.
-Parsley Health LA Dr. Tiffany Lester shares what a hormonal imbalance may look like and what you can learn from a hormone test.
+Your hormones are involved in nearly every bodily function and can disrupt areas of your body you might not even be aware of.
+Parsley Health clinician Dr. Tiffany Lester shares what a hormonal imbalance may look like and what you can learn from a hormone test.

 When we talk about hormones, we’re not just talking about those that you learned about in middle school health class.
-Hormones are a huge category that includes cortisol , thyroid , and melatonin, as well as sex hormones (estrogen, progesterone, and testosterone).
-Each hormone plays a unique role and they work together to keep your body functioning properly, so if something is off, you may have noticeable symptoms.
+Hormones are a huge category that includes cortisol , thyroid hormones , and melatonin , as well as sex hormones like estrogen, progesterone, and testosterone.

-What a hormonal imbalance may look like
+What does a hormonal imbalance look like?

-I see many young women in their 20s and 30s who no longer want to be on synthetic hormones and prefer more intuitive and natural forms of contraception.
-One woman in particular lost her period for over a year after stopping birth control after being on it for more than a decade.
-The only thing that would stimulate a period were high doses of progesterone.
+One woman lost her period for over a year after stopping birth control after being on it for more than a decade.
+The only thing that would stimulate a period for her were high doses of progesterone.
 We used a hormonal imbalance test and additional lab work to identify what was really going on.

 • Bloating